GaelRigaud/XRay-Transform/README.md

 # XRay-Transform
 This repository provides a basis for anyone wishing to work on algorithms in medical imaging, and more specifically, in computed tomography.
 It focuses on X-ray and Radon transforms.
 Standard reconstruction techniques are available.

+## References

+* Toft, P.; "The Radon Transform - Theory and Implementation", Ph.D. thesis, Department of Mathematical Modelling, Technical University of Denmark, June 1996.
+* Natterer, F.; "The mathematics of computerized tomography Classics in Mathematics", Society for Industrial and Applied Mathematics, New York, 2001.
+* Louis, A. K.; "Combining Image Reconstruction and Image Analysis with Application to 2D-tomography", M J. Imaging Sciences 1 pp. 188-208, 2008.

 ## Computerized Tomography